-Salt-free Tuscan bread fits perfectly with any type of cold cuts and cheeses: Pecorino cheese and Tuscan ham, finocchiona, salame, cheese and vegetables, mortadella ... customize your panino as you like.
+Salt-free Tuscan bread fits perfectly with all types of cold cuts and cheeses: Pecorino cheese, Tuscan ham, finocchiona, salami, cheese, vegetables, mortadella… the options are endless!
+So customize your panino the way you want and…buon appetito!

-They say that Italian Bombolone was born in Tuscany.
-This is a sweet, soft dough, fried and coated with sugar.
-It can be enjoyed on its own, or with cream, chocolate or jam.
+They say that the Italian bombolone was invented right here in Tuscany.
+This sweet, soft dough, fried and coated with sugar, can be enjoyed on its own or with cream, chocolate or jam.

-Torta di ceci or Cecina is a type of pancake made by mixing chickpea flour with water, salt and olive oil.
-It can be found along the upper Tyrrhenian coast.
-In Livorno, delight your palate with a "torta di ceci" sandwich, often called “Cinque e cinque” (five and five).
+Torta di ceci, or Cecina, is a type of pancake made from chickpea flour, water, salt and olive oil.
+It can be found along the upper Tyrrhenian coast, like in Livorno, where the snack is often called “Cinque e cinque” (five and five).

 Porchetta is one of the most widespread street foods in central Italy.
 The boneless pork roast is stuffed with garlic, rosemary, sage, and, most importantly, wild fennel, then roasted.
 You’ll find Porchetta at many kiosks in fairs, festivals and around the city.

-Up in the Pistoia and the Garfagnana mountains you can find Necci: delicious chestnut flour crepes stuffed with fresh cottage cheese or chocolate.
+You can find Necci in Pistoia and the Garfagnana mountains: delicious chestnut flour crepes stuffed with fresh cottage cheese or chocolate.

 Gelato first appeared at banquets in the Medici court in Florence.
-Legend has it that Bernardo Buontalenti invented ice cream for the court of Catherine de’ Medici in 1565.
-Today, shops all over the region sell fresh gelato (never stored), created from just a few natural, raw ingredients, free of preservatives, artificial flavours and colours.
+Legend has it that Bernardo Buontalenti invented the cold treat for the court of Catherine de’ Medici in 1565.
+Today, shops all over the region sell fresh gelato (which is never stored), made using just a few natural ingredients, free of preservatives, artificial flavours and colours.